 - Offline translation for downloaded languages

-- Integrated across Google ecosystem (Chrome, Docs, Gmail)
+- Integrated across [major companies] ecosystem (Chrome, Docs, Gmail)

 What could be better: